 The bill would similarly not so restrict or prevent a person employed in a position as a psychologist or psychological assistant by one of specified entities from conducting research and disseminating his or her research findings and scientific information.
-Such a person would be authorized to offer lectures to the public for a fee, monetary or otherwise, without being licensed under the licensing law.

 The bill would also not so restrict or prevent a person with specified education and training employed as prescribed by a nonprofit community agency that receives a certain percentage of financial support from governmental organizations for the purpose of training and providing services.
 The bill would require those persons to be registered by the agency with the board at the time of employment and identify such a person in the setting as a "registered psychologist."
 The bill would exempt those registered psychologists from licensure for a maximum period of 30 months from the date of registration.